 Paging Memory Management

-The logical address space of a process in UNIX divided into fixed-size pages and the main memory divided into fixed-size frames.
-The mapping between pages and frames done by the following data structure:
+The logical address space of a process in UNIX is divided into fixed-size pages and the main memory is divided into fixed-size frames.
+The mapping between pages and frames is done by the following data structure.

 - Page table